 By now, you know all about changing your air filters in your house to keep dirt out of your indoor system and helping to keep it working efficiently, but what about that part of your system that sits outside?
 It is important to keep your condenser coil clean as well, and there are a few steps you can follow to make this happen.

 The first step is to clear any visible debris from the outside of the condenser.
 This would be debris such as grass clippings, tree trimmings, loose trash, or anything that can get stuck on the side of your condenser.
 Free-flowing air through this coil is a very important part of the process of keeping your home cool.

 At this point, you should be able to visually see your condenser coil.
 If it appears dirty beyond just debris on the outside cage of the condenser, your next step would be to purchase a biodegradable coil cleaner that can be purchased at your local hardware store.
 Spray this into the outdoor coil and wait 5-10 minutes before gently spraying the coil with water from your hose.
 That’s it!

-If these steps still do not clean your condenser coil or you do not feel comfortable with the above steps, give us a call for heating and cooling in Mesa, AZ and we can take care of it for you.
+If these steps still do not clean your condenser coil or you do not feel comfortable with the above steps, give us a call for heating and cooling Mesa AZ and we can take care of it for you.

 Regular maintenance is always the best way to keep repair costs at a minimum.
 Part of our scheduled maintenance in the Sharp Air Maintenance Program is to make sure that your condenser coil is clean, and if not we clean it as part of the Maintenance Program.
 Give us a call for the service of air conditioning Chandler AZ.
 Find out more about the benefits of the Sharp Air Maintenance Program!